Tackling Fake Forgetting through Uncertainty Quantification: Experiment

 Moreover, in Figure \ref{fig:epoch}, we further present the CPU-FT accuracy on forget data $\train_f$, retain data $\train_r$ and test data $\train_{test}$ under different $\lambda$ values across each epoch on Tiny ImageNet with ViT for $10\%$ random data forgetting.
 As $\lambda$ increases, the accuracy on $\train_f$ drops quickly, showing stronger unlearning effectiveness, while the accuracy on $\train_r$ and $\train_{test}$ remains stable.
-In summary, the experimental results demonstrate that our framework notably enhances the forgetting quality while maintaining stable predictive performance.
+In summary, the experimental results demonstrate that our framework significantly improves forgetting quality while maintaining stable model utility.
+In addition, our CPU does not introduce noticeable additional training overhead, as shown in Table~\ref{tab_sup:time} in Appendix~\ref{app:framework_time}.

-The experimental results demonstrate a significant improvement in both UA and CR$_{\train_f}$ across all methods, reflecting improved forgetting quality as $\lambda$ increases.
-Notably, the RA, TA, and CR$_{\train_{test}}$ values remain relatively stable, indicating that the substantial improvement in forgetting quality does not compromise the model's predictive performance.